-We then invoke a robustness argument~\cite{xu2012robustness,sokolic2017robust} to control the generalization error.
-Note that the bound above comes in sharp contrast with the product-of-norms bound $\lambda_f^\text{prod}$, which grows exponentially with $d$ and can be arbitrary worse that the actual Lipschitz constant (there exists parameters such that $\lambda_f^\text{prod}/\lambda_f = \infty$).
+It then invokes a robustness argument~\cite{xu2012robustness,sokolic2017robust} to control the generalization error.
+The bound above comes in sharp contrast with the product-of-norms bound $\lambda_f^\text{prod}$, which grows exponentially with $d$ and can be arbitrary larger than $\lambda_{f^{(t)}}$, since there exists parameters for which $\lambda_f = 0$ and $\lambda_f^\text{prod}>0$.

-\textbf{Understanding the assumptions made.} The main requirement posed by Theorem~\ref{lemma:dropout} is that $\bs_t(\bx) \leq \sum_{\bx \in X} \bs_t(\bx)$ for every $\bx \in \cX$.
-In contrast to Theorem~\ref{theorem:between_training_regions}, the latter can be satisfied even when $N$ is very small, e.g., if there exist some training point for which all neurons are active.
-On the other hand, the assumption will not hold when some entries of $\bs_t(\bx)$ are never activated after iteration $\tau$.
-Unfortunately, little can be said about the global behavior of $f^{(t)}$ if there are neurons that are not periodically active (which would also imply $p_\textit{min} = 0)$.
-We argue however that such neurons can be eliminated without any harm as, by definition, they are not affecting the network's output after $\tau$.
+\paragraph{Understanding the assumptions made.} The strongest requirement posed by Theorem~\ref{lemma:dropout} is that every neural pathway is activated for each training point: $\bs_t(\bx) \leq \sum_{i = 1}^N \bs_t(\bx_i)$ for every $\bx \in \cX$.
+In contrast to Theorem~\ref{theorem:between_training_regions}, the latter can be satisfied even when $N=1$, e.g., if there exist some training point for which all neurons are active.
+However, the assumption will not hold when some entries of $\bs_t(\bx)$ are never activated after iteration $\tau$.
+Little can also be said about the global behavior of $f^{(t)}$ when there are neurons that are not periodically active (which would also imply $p_\textit{min} = 0)$.
+We argue however that such neurons can be eliminated without any harm as, by definition, they are not affecting the NN's output after $\tau$.

-\textbf{Dependence on the classifier's confidence.} According to Theorem~\ref{theorem:generalization}, the best generalization is attained when the classifier has some certainty about its decisions on the training set (so that $|1-2f^{(t)}(\bx_i)| = \Omega(1)$), while also not being overconfident (so that $\mu\,(1-\mu) = O(1))$.
+\paragraph{Dependence on the classifier's confidence.} According to Theorem~\ref{theorem:generalization}, the best generalization is attained when the classifier has some certainty about its decisions on the training set (so that $|1-2f^{(t)}(\bx_i)| = \Omega(1)$), while also not being overconfident (so that $\mu\,(1-\mu) = O(1))$.